bloomingbug/bloomingbug/README.md

 - 👋 Hi, I’m @bloomingbug
 - 👀 I’m interested in Web Tecnologies
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on coming soon
+- 💞️ I’m looking to collaborate on @_tarmuji22
-- 📫 How to reach me @_tarmuji22
+- 📫 How to reach me tarmuji1514@gmail.com

 <!---
 bloomingbug/bloomingbug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.